Hecke reciprocity and class groups: Introduction

 \subsection{Connection to spin structures}

-The aberrant families $\mathcal{F}_\Gamma^1$ are characterized by a lack of Hecke primes.
-Equivalently, the Hecke ideal $H_{F/K}$ admits an algebraically varying square root in the family.
-The latter formulation fits into the more general framework of arithmetic spin structures developed by Venkatesh and the second author in \cite{SiadVenkatesh}.

 A {\it spin structure} $\sigma$ on a number field $F$ is a square-class $[\alpha] \in F^\times/F^{\times 2}$ such that for some fractional ideal $I$.
 Spin structures exist, by Hecke's theorem.
-The terminology comes via analogy with $3$-manifolds and Riemann surfaces, where spin structures are well-known to give rise to quadratic refinements of the natural bilinear structure on first homology, see \cite{KirbyTaylor} and \cite{AtiyahSpin,MumfordTheta,Johnson} respectively.
 We say a family of number fields $\mathcal{F}$ is {\it gyroscopic} if it admits a family-wide spin structure.